 - Information on fee waivers and subsidized test prep options for students on financial assistance

-- Informational luncheon for students of color highlighting special collegiate programs, college fly-out programs for underrepresented populations and other opportunities (open to grades 9–12)
+- Information on special collegiate programs, college fly-out programs for underrepresented populations and other opportunities

 Where They Go